 Jimmy Webb wrote the songs that lofted Glen Campbell to stardom in the late 1960s — “By the Time I Get to Phoenix,” “Wichita Lineman,” “Galveston,” “Where’s the Playground, Susie?” — and the two remained friends for the five decades that followed.
 While both had bigger hits with other collaborators, in many ways Campbell’s was the definitive voice for Webb’s songs, and vice versa.
-(For more on Campbell’s life and career, see this and this.)
+(For more on Campbell’s life and career, see this.)

 Campbell died Tuesday afternoon (Aug.
 8) after a long battle with Alzheimer’s disease.
 A rep for Webb said he was not up to the many interviews that had been requested, but as the tribute to his friend below shows, he was not at a loss for words.